FlavF/ATest/readme.md

 - [ ] Possibility to install \$ npm install gps-distance //To get the distance between 2 gps coordinates or multiples (maybe useful for multiples)
 <br/>

-### FAQs
----

-- Why this architecture MVC without class & methods ?
-Probably better to manage a biggest API.